 Japan has gained immense popularity due to its manufacturing sector, and the products produced by the country compete with the best in the world.

-But before the technological revolution began in Japan, it was famous for their eating style.
+But before the technological revolution began in Japan, it was famous for its eating style.

 Japanese people would usually have meals made of rice or noodles, which are to be eaten by chopsticks, a culture widely followed throughout the country.